raguay/MyNotes/Sermon. God's Glory.md

       1. lightning, thunder, fire
       2. Sinful nature in the world can not handle the greatness of God's goodness.
          1. Because man rebelled against God's authority
-         2. The world is controled by sin
+         2. The world is controlled by sin
             1. result is death - sickness, war, etc
             2. Everything that causes destruction is from sin
    4. Because of that, sinful man can not stand God's Glory